 Stay silent on social media.

-It is tempting to post pictures and your opinions after a crash, but this can hurt your chances for compensation.
-The insurance company could take an innocent remark and use it against you.
+It is tempting to post pictures or update your friends after an accident, but posting on social media can hurt your chances for compensation.
+The insurance company could take any posts, pictures, or comments and use that material against you.
 For now, keep information about your accident to yourself.

 Get help from The Champion Firm.

-We can become your legal representation during your free initial consultation.
-A truck accident lawyer will notify your insurance company, examine the facts, and begin the process of recovering compensation.
+The Champion Firm offers free initial consultations.
+If you decide to hire our firm, our truck accident lawyers will notify your insurance company, examine the facts, and begin the process of recovering compensation.

 How are Trucking Accidents Different Than Car Accidents